-Fermenting foods can be a bit intimidating.
+Fermenting foods can be intimidating.
 We have been saturated with the sanitize it, pasteurize it, bacteria-is-the-enemy mentality!
 But what we are finding out is that all this bacteria killing is making our immune system weaker and the bad bacteria stronger.
 One of the best ways we can support healthy gut bacteria is by consuming fermented food, a natural (and cheaper) probiotic!

-- Sliced apple (optional)
+- 1 sliced apple (optional)

-- 1 tbsp or so of fine salt (sea salt is best) (DO NOT use Iodized Salt – aka: table salt)
+- 1 tbsp or so of fine salt (sea salt is best) (Do not use Iodized Salt – aka: table salt)

 - 1 teaspoon caraway or fennel seeds (optional)

-- Put the sliced cabbage, other veggies, and apple into a bowl, add salt and seeds.
+- Put the chopped cabbage, other veggies, and apple into a bowl, add salt and seeds.
 The salt will stop ‘bad’ bacteria forming on the sauerkraut allowing enough time for the ‘good’ bacteria to form.

 - Pack the mixture into a clean jar or crock pot, using the end of a wooden spoon to really force it down.
 Pour any brine into the jar.
 The brine (the mixture of water and salt) should rise above the cabbage mixture.